Kong/developer.konghq.com/app/_tutorials/add-rate-limiting-for-a-consumer-with-kong-gateway.md

 2. Synchronize your configuration

-    Check the differences in your file:
+    Check the differences in your files:
     ```bash
-    deck gateway diff kong.yaml
+    deck gateway diff deck_files
     ```
-    If everything looks right, synchronize it to update your Gateway configuration:
+    If everything looks right, synchronize them to update your Gateway configuration:
     ```bash
-    deck gateway sync kong.yaml
+    deck gateway sync deck_files
     ```
 3. Validate